Skip to Content

 • Understanding Traffic Rules for Cyclists and Pedestrians in Fort Myers

 Cyclists and pedestrians in Fort Myers are required to go with traffic, not against it.
-But why do bicycle and pedestrians go with traffic not against in Fort Myers?
+But why do bicycles and pedestrians go with traffic, not against it, in Fort Myers?
 Following this rule reduces confusion and enhances safety for everyone on the road.
 Fort Myers prioritizes safety by ensuring movement aligns with traffic flow, helping you navigate the city more securely.

 Key Takeaways